hteumeuleu/caniemail/_features/css-background.md

     "4": "Partial.
 Images URL must be between quotes.", "5": "Partial.
 Does not support multiple values.
 The entire property is removed if so.", "6": "Partial.
 Does not support the `/ value` shorthand for `background-size`.", "7": "Partial and buggy.
 Removes the entire `style` attribute or `<style>` tag when a `url()` function with a valid image URL is present.
-See [Gmail rolling out changes that strip CSS with background images](https://freshinbox.com/blog/gmail-rolling-out-changes-that-strip-background-image-css/) and [Gmail and background images](https://parcel.io/blog/gmail-and-background-images)."
+See [Gmail rolling out changes that strip CSS with background images](https://freshinbox.com/blog/gmail-rolling-out-changes-that-strip-background-image-css/) and [Gmail and background images](https://parcel.io/blog/gmail-and-background-images).", "8": "Not supported on <body>",
 }
 ---